YYN192/ecosystem-simulation/README.md

 - `start_simulation`: Starts the simulation and displays the results.
 - `save_logs`: Saves the simulation logs to a specified file.

+## 🤝 Contribution

+We welcome contributions to this project!
+If you're interested in contributing, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

 ## 📜 License